There are two different approaches to take when applying for a “C” variance from your municipal zoning board.

 - The proposed variance advances the purposes of the Municipal Land Use Law; and

-- The benefits of the deviation from the local zoning ordinance resulting from granting the variance would substantially outweigh any detriment that may (will) result from approving the variance.
+- The benefits of granting a variance from the local zoning ordinance will substantially outweigh any detriment that may (will) result from approving the variance.

-To satisfy the requirements of a c (2) variance, one must prove by clear and persuasive evidence that the need for the variance falls within one of the specific purposes listed in the municipal land use law.
+To satisfy the requirements of a C (2) variance, one must prove by clear and persuasive evidence that the need for the variance falls within one of the specific purposes listed in the municipal land use law.
 The Municipal Land Use Law lists 15 separate benefits and objectives that all municipal zoning ordinances are required to address that relate (generally) to the public health, safety, appropriate population densities, desirable visual environments, etc.

-An example of a flexible C variance is when a small setback variance of several feet in a back yard is needed to allow a house to be built in scale and harmony with the character of the neighborhood.
-Here the application relates to a specific structure (the house in my example).
-The proofs to be offered will address how approval of the application will maintain an appropriate population density (a purpose of the Municipal Land Use Law), and fits into the character of the community.
-These benefits might (if clearly proven) substantially outweigh any detriment that a small setback variance could cause.
-The negative criteria would be satisfied if the variance is shown not to cause substantial detriment to the public good and does not substantially impair the intent and purpose of the municipal zoning plan.
+An example of a “flexible C variance” is when a small setback variance of several feet in a back yard is needed to allow a house (or addition) to be built in scale and harmony with the character of the neighborhood.
+Here the application will relate to a specific structure (the house in my example).
+The proofs to be offered will address how approval of the application will maintain an appropriate population density (a goal of the Municipal Land Use Law), and how it fits into the character of the community.
+These benefits might (if clearly proven) substantially outweigh any detriment that a small setback variance would cause.
+The negative criteria is satisfied if the variance is shown not to cause substantial detriment to the neighborhood and does not substantially impair the intent and purpose of the municipal zoning plan.

-Fredrick P. Niemann, Esq. and the attorneys at Hanlon Niemann and Wright have over 30 years of experience in applying for variances before both Planning Boards and Zoning Boards.
+Fredrick P. Niemann, Esq. and the attorneys at Hanlon Niemann & Wright have over 100 years of collective experience in applying for variances before both Planning Boards and Zoning Boards.
 We have represented both applicants and objectors to applications.
 We have extensive knowledge of what a zoning board will be looking for when determining the approval/denial of a variance application and the specific legal criteria related to each.